 Financial Constraints: Awardable after any state or federal grant awards have been deducted from tuition, fees and book charges.
-The applicant must not be eligible for federal financial aid but may be eligible for Lottery Tuition Assistance.
+Not eligible if federal funding has been exhausted, Pell LEU.

 Other Criteria: Preference will be given to residents of Williamsburg County.
-The student must maintain a 3.0 GPA and make satisfactory progress to maintain the scholarship.
+The student must maintain a satisfactory GPA as determined by the Scholarship Committee and make satisfactory progress to maintain the scholarship.